scothew/s3management/lab3/README.md

 Click on **Storage Class** to bring up the **Change Storage Class** window Click on the radio button for **Standard-IA** and click **save** then **change**
 ![Storage Classes](../images/3-changestorageclass.png)
-The updated storage class will now be visible on the object overview page under the **storage class** column.
+The updated storage class will now be visible on the object overview page in the **storage class** column.

 ### Setting the Storage Class on an Object via AWS CLI CP Command

-While it's possible to set the storage class via the Web Console, this would be cumbersome to accomplish on many files.
+While it's possible to set the storage class via the S3 console, this would be cumbersome to accomplish on many files.

 If you were using the AWS CLI, the storage class can easily be set with the `storage-class` parameter like this: (you do not need to do this in your lab)
     `aws s3 cp file004.bin s3://stg209-student-1/lab3/ --storage-class STANDARD_IA`